opis/docs/closure/4.x/security.md

 ```

 Keep in mind that if you don't use a security provider you cannot deserialize signed data,
-and if do use a security provider you cannot deserialize unsigned data.
+and if you do use a security provider you cannot deserialize unsigned data.